-Evaluation

-- Fully decentralized and "simple" - Hardly any restrictions on topology... - ... but hardly any guarantees (e.g., diameter or connectivity) either - Still not very scalable: flooding yields many redundant transmissions - In fact, when Napster was unplugged, Gnutella broke down due to the inrush of former Napster users - Files may not be found although they exist (unless entire network is flooded) - Problematic for "rare files" - But approach directly supports queries like range queries, Boolean queries, etc.
+- Evaluation - Fully decentralized and "simple" - Hardly any restrictions on topology... - ... but hardly any guarantees (e.g., diameter or connectivity) either - Still not very scalable: flooding results in many redundant transmissions - In fact, when Napster was unplugged, Gnutella broke down due to the inrush of former Napster users - Files may not be found although they exist (if TTL < ∞) - Problematic for "rare files" - But approach directly supports queries like range queries, Boolean queries, etc.